ArunNadda/HashiCorp-Certified-Vault-Associate-notes/About-Exam.md

-## HashiCorp-Certified-Vault-Associate-notes-learning-material
-An all-in-one-place collection of information required to pass HashiCorp-Certified-Vault-Associate.
-These notes could be used as a start to learn vault and also as a revision of all learnings before sitting for the certification exam.

 ## details about exam can be found at https://www.hashicorp.com/certification/vault-associate/

 #### here is summary of exam objectives- For the Hashicorp Vault exam, there are 10 objectives.
 I will go through each objective which shall help everyone study and prepare for the exam.